-So how do you get past that fear?
+So, how do you get past that fear?
 How do you regain your confidence?
 Action.
 And not huge, earth-moving action either.
 Small, tiny, almost absurdly minute action.

 The first thing to do is to take your to-do list and break each item down into absurdly small actions.
 Truly: Laughably small.
 If your first item is to create a list of potential contact to pitch yourself to, your absurdly small items list should start out with something like:

-– Open Excel document
+- Open Google Sheet

 - List out every single business near me I can think of

-– Paste information into Excel doc
+- Paste information into Google Sheet

 The steps you break down should be laughably easy.
 Nothing should take more than two minutes—maximum.
 The key is to get yourself to take action by creating steps that are so small, they don’t even feel like taking action.